wmo-im/wis2box-training/documentation/docs/practical-sessions/wis2box-introduction.md

     Copy and paste the URL in your browser to verify you can download the corresponding `.bufr4` file.

 !!! note "Downloading restricted data"
-    You will not be able to download the data using the URL in the message published on `origin/a/wis2/mwi/mwi_wmo_demo/data/recommended/` as the data-access has been restricted by the data supplier.
+    You will not be able to download the data using the URL in the message published on `origin/a/wis2/mwi/mwi_wmo_demo/data/recommended/` as the data access has been restricted by the data supplier.

 The data is currently restricted with the access-token `mysecrettoken`.
 In order to download the data you would need to add this token to the header: